Dhruv2550/interview-summary-tool/README.md

 ## What It Does
-FAIR provides an AI-assisted investigation and review system with three key components:
+FAIR is an AI-assisted investigation and review system with three key components:

 #### **Transcript Processing**
 - Converts video recordings into structured, searchable transcripts